thyrc/alog/README.md

 ### Commandline Tool

-To build the `alog` commandline tool you now have to expicitly add `--features`.
+To build the `alog` command line tool you now have to explicitly add `--features`.

 ```shell
 cargo build --features alog-cli